digitalabs/gmgr_web_service/README.md

     application installer and install the application, and under the folder installer, the _WAR_ file can be found.

-  - Once the application is proplerly installed and configured, the web service files will be installed
+  - Once the application is properly installed and configured, the web service files will be installed
     * for Windows machine - _Port No. **8080**_
 	* for Other OS - _Port No. **5810**_

-  **CONTACTS**

-  - For more information, please contact the developers:
-    * Joanie C. Antonio <j.antonio@irri.org>,
-    * Nikki G. Carumba <n.carumba@irri.org>,
-    * Kelly John D. Mahipus <k.mahipus@irri.org>

   **LICENSES**